panitda/project/README.md

 summarize(group_by(data_clean, block_type), n_distinct (trial_number))

-#FixedTime                          64
+### FixedTime                          64
-#FixedTrial                         40
+#### FixedTrial                         40
-# the participants in the fixed time conditions performed more trials than the participants in the fixed trails conditions.
+###The participants in the fixed time conditions performed more trials than the participants in the fixed trails conditions.

-##Calculate a summary, which includes the average and SD of accuracy and response time per condition (which are 6 in total) and use this to describe the overall performance across participants in these conditions (i.e., which conditions produced hiigher accuracy, which produced faster responses?
+### Calculate a summary, which includes the average and SD of accuracy and response time per condition (which are 6 in total) and use this to describe the overall performance across participants in these conditions (i.e., which conditions produced hiigher accuracy, which produced faster responses?
 Do accuracy and speed always trade off?).
 data_clean %>%
   group_by(condition) %>%
   summarise (meanrt= mean(rt),
              meanaccuracy = mean(accuracy))

+# Results:
-###highest accuracy Info_Time
+### highest accuracy Info_Time
-###fastest response Info_Trial
+### fastest response Info_Trial
-###no perfect trade-off
+### no perfect trade-off

-##Calculate a summary, which includes the average accuracy and average response time per participant, as well as the percentage of trials below 150 ms (too fast trials) and above 5000 ms (too slow trials).
+### Calculate a summary, which includes the average accuracy and average response time per participant, as well as the percentage of trials below 150 ms (too fast trials) and above 5000 ms (too slow trials).
 Are there any participants with more then 10% fast or slow trials?

 data_clean <- data_clean %>% mutate(slow_trials = case_when(rt >= 5 ~ 1,
                                                             rt < 5 ~ 0))